The Kimberley Process

 The KPCS imposes extensive requirements on its members to enable them to certify shipments of rough diamonds as "conflict-free" and prevent conflict diamonds from entering the legitimate trade.
 Under the terms of the KPCS, participating States must meet ‘minimum requirements’ and must put in place national legislation and institutions; export, import and internal controls; and also commit to transparency and the exchange of statistical data.
 Participants can only legally trade with other participants who have also met the minimum requirements of the scheme, and international shipments of rough diamonds must be accompanied by a KP certificate guaranteeing that they are conflict-free.

 As a participant in the Kimberley Process Certification Scheme, the Government of Sierra Leone has undertaken to implement the principles and internal controls recommended.
 The recommendation for control over diamond mines calls for participants “to ensure that prospecting and mining companies maintain effective security standards to ensure that conflict diamonds do not contaminate legitimate production”.
 All diamond mines around the world are required to have very strict access control.
-Koidu Holdings, with the support of the Government of Sierra Leone, are taking steps to continuously improve our compliance with the Kimberley Process.
+Koidu Limited, with the support of the Government of Sierra Leone, are taking steps to continuously improve our compliance with the Kimberley Process.

 These include having an extremely well controlled Chain of Custody, following the movement of our diamonds from each ore source through the mining, processing and export processes.